What is Soul Loss and How Can it Help with Understanding Your Emotional Wounds?

 To read more about Native uses of healing plants and healing communities go here: Medicine Ways: Traditional Healers and Healing

-Learn to source your own power and be in greater service to the world: Walking the Path of Purpose Mentorship Program
+Learn to source your own power and be in greater service to the world: Walking the Path of Purpose Apprenticeship Program

 Read more on Shamanic Healing and the causes of Illness & Depression:

 Chloë Rain is a Spiritual Guide & Healer.
 She is an initiate of the Pampamesayok Lineage of the Inca Q'ero, a Practitioner of Andean Energy Medicine, and an active apprentice under an Amazonian Shipibo Healer, learning the ancient plant medicine & energy medicine techniques of the Shipibo, as well as a Certified Stone Walker of Inyan Pejuta, a Native American Healing Art.

 She is a professionally trained Life Coach, certified in multiple healing modalities, such as EFT (Emotional Freedom Technique) or tapping, and NLP (Neuro Linguistic Programing), and has received Yoga Instructor & Meditation Instructor certifications and is trained in several other alternative medicine techniques for self healing and personal growth.

 Chloë offers one-on-one mentorship, healing retreats, and earth based self-development programs, as well as Spiritual Journeys to places like Machu Picchu throughout the year.
 Please join the newsletter to receive healing resources and announcements of programs, retreats, and spiritual journeys.